syskaseb/scoreboard/README.md

 - For better search performance a pageable search with support on repository level could be implemented.
 Then also an architecture decision on optimisations like maintaining order index within Match record or adding an index or some sort of precomputation.
 - It wasn't mentioned explicitly what the expected summary format.
-For simplicity, I decided to return a list of matches in the required order.
-Records already have decent default toString implementation that will allow previewing the consecutive matches results.
+For simplicity, I decided to return a list of match snapshots as the summary.
+The summary is ordered by total score in descending order, and for matches with the same total score, the most recently started match appears first.
 In the future some kind of report generator could be implemented.
 - An alternative approach to repository using Map is to use Set and implement custom equals/hashcode methods in Match class, but I decided to handle it explicitly in one place along with validation